codio-gcse-2014/teacher-python-3/.guides/sections.md

 step: 06-dictionaries

 ---
-Created using curly braces rather than square brackets that we use for regular lists.
+Created using curly braces rather than square brackets we use for regular lists.

 There is no numeric indexing, just associations.

 Dictionaries are special lists of pairs that are great for lookups, e.g. English word for a French word, page number and the topic on that page.

 We can say, that a dictionary is like a 2-column list, where the first column must be unique (just like primary key in database entities) and is called … a key.
 The second column is called a value.
 Dictionaries don't use indices, so you can't say `dictionary[2]`, instead, to get a particular value, we look it up by its associated key, e.g. `dictionary["1805"]` will possibly return "The Battle of Trafalgar".
 They are often used in encryption/decryption, as each letter of a text needs to be replaced by its encrypted/decrypted value.

 It is fairly easy to see why they are called dictionaries.